mstaples84/dev-guidelines/README.md

 ## Process Details
 The process details give you an insight on the steps defined in the graph.
 The workflow described is used for new feature requests.
-Bugreports and Error handling is described [here](ErrorHandling.md).
+Bugreports and Error handling are described [here](ErrorHandling.md).

 ### Idea or Need
 Any person or department wanting to submit an idea or a need, must input an R-Ticket (request ticket).